gawill1234/test_driver/README.md

 A driver to run tests.
 Sorry, this is a little disorganized at the moment.
 Working on it ...

+The "Languages" section says there is a lot of FORTRAN in here.
+There is not.
+There are 6 small FORTRAN files in the bin examples.
+The project itself is written entirely in C.  So, more like 98% C, 1% FORTRAN and 1% make.

 Questions: gawill1234@gmail.com
 Put "github: test_driver" in the subject line.